Laboratory of Brain and Cognition (LBC)

 The Laboratory of Brain and Cognition (LBC) is a branch of the Division of Intramural Research Programs (IRP) at the National Institute of Mental Health (NIMH).
 The NIMH is part of the National Institutes of Health (NIH ), the principal biomedical and behavioral research agency of the United States Government.
 NIH is a component of the U.S. Department of Health and Human Services (DHHS ).

-The LBC consists of four Sections, headed by Dr. Leslie G. Ungerleider (Section on Neurocircuitry), Dr. Alex Martin (Section on Cognitive Neuropsychology), Dr. Peter A. Bandettini (Section on Functional Imaging Methods), and Dr. Chris I. Baker (Section on Learning and Plasticity), and Dr. Eli Merriam (Computational Neuroimaging and Perception Team) with Dr. Martin serving as the acting Laboratory Chief.
+The LBC consists of three Sections, headed by Dr. Alex Martin (Section on Cognitive Neuropsychology), Dr. Peter A. Bandettini (Section on Functional Imaging Methods), and Dr. Chris I. Baker (Section on Learning and Plasticity), and Dr. Eli Merriam (Computational Neuroimaging and Perception Team) with Dr. Martin serving as the acting Laboratory Chief.

 The LBC is a highly interactive and collegial environment, in which collaborations within and across the Sections are encouraged.
 There are three main themes of research in the LBC: